-The License Server connects to the JetBrains Account every hour to obtain license information.
+The floating license server connects to the JetBrains Account every hour to obtain license information.
 The server can continue issuing licenses without connecting to the JetBrains Account for up to 48 hours from the last successful connection.
-Please ensure that the License Server connects to the JetBrains Account at least once every two days.
+Ensure that the floating license server connects to the JetBrains Account at least once every two days.

-- What IP addresses should be added to the firewall to allow the License Server to connect to the JetBrains Account?
+- What IP addresses should be added to the firewall to allow the floating license server to connect to the JetBrains Account?

 The IP addresses are dynamic, there is no fixed list.

-- Does the License Server support multi-nodes scheme for failover?
+- Does the floating license server support multi-nodes scheme for failover?

-No, currently the License Server does not support failover.
+No, currently the floating license server does not support failover.
 Only one host instance can process a specific pool of licenses at a time.
 However, you can host different servers for different license pools.

-- Can Java 9 be used on the License Server host machine?
+- Can Java 9 be used on the floating license server host machine?

 No, Java 9 is not supported.

-- Can I run more than one License Server on the same host?
+- Can I run more than one floating license server on the same host?

 Yes, if they are launched by different system users.
 Otherwise, servers will rewrite the license information and usage statistics.